dolanske/eru/README.md

 peopleApi.get<User[]>() // => Promise<User[]>
 peopleApi.get<User>(1) // => Promise<User>

-// By supplying the interface in post/put/patch, you can also peopleApi.post<User>({
+// By supplying the interface in post/put/patch, you can also make typescript aware of missing fields peopleApi.post<User>({
   body: {
+    // Will complain about a missing `email` field
     name: 'Hello world',
   },
 })